 The cause for the failure might be simply laziness or ignorance on the part of the programmer, or, more commonly, a mismatch in the expectations of where fault detection and fault recovery is to be done.
 Particularly when components meet that employ different fault detection and reporting strategies, the opportunity for mishandling recognized errors increases and creates vulnerabilities.

 Another cause of the failure is the scant attention that many library providers pay to describe all error situations that calls on their routines might encounter and report.
 In this case, the caller cannot possibly react sensibly to all error situations that might arise.
 As yet another cause, the error information provided when the error occurs may be insufficiently complete to allow recovery from the error.

+Different error handling mechanisms have different strengths and weaknesses.
+Dealing with exception handling in some languages can stress the capabilities of static analysis tools and can, in some cases, reduce the effectiveness of their analysis.
+Inversely, the use of error status variables can lead to confusingly complicated control structures, particularly when recovery is not possible locally.
+Therefore, for situations where the highest of reliability is required, the decision for or against exception handling deserves careful thought.
+In any case, exception-handling mechanisms should be reserved for truly unexpected situations and other situations where no local recovery is possible.
+Situations which are merely unusual, like the end of file condition, should be treated by explicit testing—either prior to the call which might raise the error or immediately afterward.
+In general, error detection, reporting, correction, and recovery should not be a late opportunistic add-on, but should be an integral part of a system design.

 6.38.4 Applicable language characteristics